willemm/gitops-environment-promotion/SCENARIOS.md

 I'm not sure why you'd want to do that when it should go through staging-us, but it's simply: `git checkout prod-us; git merge --ff prod-eu`

-Or, if you want to force that prod-us becomes the same even if it was ahead: `git checkout prod-us; git reset prod-eu` (NB: Local workspace will now have uncommitted changes)
+Or, if you want to force that prod-us becomes the same even if it was ahead: `git checkout prod-us; git reset --hard prod-eu`

 ### Make sure that QA has the same replica count as staging-asia